spdx/using/docs/diffs-from-previous-editions.md

 - swid
 - purl

-The following ExternalRef Types should be converted to ContentIdentifers:
+The following ExternalRef Types should be converted to ContentIdentifiers:

 - gitoid
 - swh